 1. Call emergency services

-If someone is hurt or there’s lots of damage, call 911 immediately, and always pull the vehicle out of traffic if safe to do so.
+If someone has an injury or there’s lots of damage, call 911 immediately, and always pull the vehicle out of traffic if safe to do so.
 Consider filing a police report even if the accident was minor.

 2. Exchange information